febriliankr/sso-ui/README.md

 # SSO UI

-SSO UI with Go.
+SSO UI (Universitas Indonesia) with Go.
 Contact me febrilian.kr@gmail.com if you want to contribute to this project.

+## How to run

+`go run main.go`